 3. Netflix: Data-Driven Content Strategy for Engagement

-Netflix uses analyzing data to tailor its social media posts, making them relevant to trending topics and audience preferences.
+Netflix uses data analysis to tailor its social media posts, making them relevant to trending topics and audience preferences.
 Their creative and witty content keeps followers engaged across multiple platforms, proving the power of a well-structured social media strategy.

 More than 54% of social browsers use social media to research products before making a purchase.
 (Source: GlobalWebIndex)